-- A system is a server, workstation, desktop computer, or mobile computer. - A management server is a server on which IBM Director Server and VMM Server are installed. - A management console is a system on which IBM Director Console and VMM Console are installed.
-In a VMware VirtualCenter environment, this system must also be installed with VMware VirtualCenter client. - A managed system is a system on which IBM Director Agent and a virtualization application are installed.
+- A system is a server, workstation, desktop computer, or mobile computer. - A management server is a server on which IBM Director Server and VMM Server are installed. - A management console is a system on which both IBM Director Console and VMM Console are installed.
+This system also must be installed with the following graphical user interfaces (GUIs) as appropriate: - (VMware VirtualCenter only) VMware VirtualCenter client - (VMware GSX Server only) VMware Virtual Machine Console - A managed system is a system on which IBM Director Agent and a virtualization application are installed.